BiasJailbreak:Analyzing Ethical Biases and Jailbreak Vulnerabilities in Large Language Models: Conclusion

 In conclusion, our study highlights the complexities and potential unintended consequences of aligning large language models (LLMs) with safety measures aimed at preventing harmful outputs.
 The introduction of ethical biases for ethical behavior, while crucial for ensuring responsible AI, has led to significant discrepancies in jailbreak success rates based on gender and racial keywords.
 This discrepancy, coined as "\textit{BiasJailbreak}," underscores the risks that arise from safety-induced biases, particularly in terms of fairness and equality.
 Our findings emphasize the need for LLM developers to carefully balance safety and fairness in their models.
 Additionally, our proposed method of adding defense prompts without requiring additional inference or models shows a simple and scalable solution to mitigate jailbreak attempts.
 This simplicity and scalability of migation emphasizes the responsibility of LLM developers to adopt more comprehensive and proactive measures to address safety risks.
 Future work should focus on designing more inclusive and transparent alignment strategies to address the inherent challenges of AI safety while minimizing bias.

-\paragraph{Ethics statement.} This work addresses critical security concerns in the use of large language models (LLMs), specifically in relation to biases introduced for safety purposes and their potential to facilitate jailbreaks.
-While our analysis highlights the vulnerabilities of current bias-based safety mechanisms, it is important to clarify that our research aims to enhance the robustness of LLMs by mitigating these risks rather than exploiting or encouraging harmful behavior.
-We recognize the dual-use nature of this research, and we have taken care to emphasize defense strategies, including the proposal of small auxiliary models, that prioritize user protection and ethical AI deployment.

-Furthermore, the experiments conducted in this work do not involve human subjects or sensitive personal data.
-All model assessments were performed in controlled environments using publicly available datasets and models.
-We commit to following best practices in data security and model transparency and do not release any tools or frameworks that could directly enable malicious use.
-Our findings are intended to foster a deeper understanding of how to secure AI systems and encourage responsible model deployment within the community.

 \paragraph{Reproducibility statement.} We are committed to ensuring the reproducibility of our results and findings.
-To this end, we provide open access to the source code, artifacts, datasets, and detailed instructions on how to replicate our experiments through a publicly available \href{https://anonymous.4open.science/r/PCJailbreak-F2B0}{anonymous repository}.
+To this end, we provide open access to the source code, artifacts, datasets, and detailed instructions on how to replicate our experiments through a publicly available anonymous repository (https://anonymous.4open.science/r/BiasJailbreak-BC18).
 By following the guidelines outlined in our repository, researchers and practitioners should be able to easily reproduce and extend our work. \\\\\\